Predictability: The King of Infrastructure Outcomes

 Maximization vs. Optimization

 Maximizing resource performance to minimize latency can be an expensive undertaking.
 There are all kinds of crazy things you can do to maximize just about any metric.
 Consider this analogy: in a business setting, you can maximize revenue by selling at a loss and undercutting your competition, but the end result will be unpleasant as your money runs out.
-Revenue was at an all-time high, but you kept losing money
+Revenue was at an all-time high, but you kept losing money.

 It’s pretty clear what went wrong.

 Rather than maximizing metrics, your goal instead needs to be optimizing them.
-In the context of IT, maximizing performance can be
+In the context of IT, maximizing performance can be achieved by undertaking some less than desirable means that could impact other parts of the business.

 For example, you could have people dedicated to shifting workloads between different systems and clouds all day long so that they are operating at peak efficiency.
 That would be a good outcome viewed through a performance lens, but the human cost would eventually get expensive and there would be other technical side effects that you may not want to deal with.
 There are technologies such as VMware DRS to helps to alleviate this, but not everyone has that available to them for every workload.